-Everything you will want to know about the danger of VOCs is here: a good US government site called TOXTOWN.
-Bottom line: VOC it’s what makes paint stink.
+Everything you will want to know about the danger of VOCs is here: a good US government website called TOXTOWN.
+Bottom line: VOC is what makes paint stink.
 These days, there is no reason not to use low VOC paint.